XingyanLiu/CAME/README.md

 ### Example code for analysis

-See code in `case-unaligned.py`
+See code in files in `./notebooks`

-TODO:
-* Jupyter notebooks of tutorials in different cases, that is dataset pairs with
-  * Aligned features.
-  * Unaligned features.
-* Documentation of API.

 ### Citation